time to hunker down

 We will not be at our local Farmers Market and are not scheduling any travel, events, demos or trade shows in the near future until there is assurance by the CDC and other science-based organizations that participation in gatherings will not be a risk.

-That said, as of now our little Factory Shop will be open on Monday March 16th and then we will close up the shop and use it as a pre-order pick up spot only as long as it is deemed safe to do so (check out our social media for updates).
+That said, as of now our little Factory Shop will be open on Monday March 16th and then we will close up the shop and use it as a pre-order no-contact pick up spot only as long as it is deemed safe to do so (check out our social media for updates).
 Please, if you are ill or have been in contact with anyone that you know is ill, do not visit our shop and arrange for chocolates to be shipped to you!

 We will continue to make chocolates available for order and ship them out as we follow CDC recommendations to further protect our customers, staff and our community in addition to the normal sanitation and safety precautions we take as food producers.
 We have done a deep clean and have stepped up our already obsessive hand washing game, and are regularly disinfecting doorknobs, countertops, service ware and any surface that we or others come in contact with.
 We also use food-grade boxes and cellophane bags that are compostable and recyclable to help protect you and reduce harm to our environment.

-We have low-contact ways to get your chocolate to you!
-We have started adding more and more products to our web shop so you can order online, by phone or email and have chocolates shipped to you directly, or packed and ready to be picked up at our Factory Shop (pick-up option could change at any time so check our social media outlets for updates), all following strict sanitary procedures.
+We have no-contact ways to get your chocolate to you!
+We have started adding more and more products to our web shop so you can order online, by phone or email and have chocolates shipped to you directly, or packed and ready to be picked up outside our Factory Shop (pick-up option could change at any time so check our social media outlets for updates), all following strict sanitary procedures.
 If you don’t see what you would like, get in touch and we’ll see if we can make it happen!

 photos of us in action in our chocolate kitchen by Kelly Fletcher